candycat1992/PencilDrawing/README.md

 I = PencilDrawing(im, ks, width, dirNum, gammaS, gammaI);
 ```

-See the demo.m for example.
+See demo.m for example.

 # Parameters

-I add some more parameters for better control of the final image.
+I added some more parameters for better control of the final image.

 * width